massoncheg/forgejo-docs/docs/admin/profiling.md

 - `web`: Opens up a visual goldmine to show which function uses how much memory and which functions called those functions.
 A good way to learn how a function was called.
 This does not show individual calls to function, for that the `traces <regex>` (works similar to the `list` option) can be used.
 - `list <regex>`: Replace `<regex>` with a function name or a file name (case sensitive) and it will show exactly which line of source code was responsible for which amount of memory.
 Note that this requires the source code of Forgejo on a specific path (mainly the path where the Forgejo binary was built), so this option is usually only possible if Forgejo was built from source.

 To take an example of how to effectively memory profile, in Forgejo a lot of regexps are compiled on startup and that means that they will show up in the heap, but e.g. via `topN` it will only show that `regexp.makeOnePass` and `regexp/syntax.(*compiler).inst` allocated memory and it does not show which regexps are actually taking the most memory (and how much).
 First we can consult the visualization of traces with `web`, we find `regexp.Compile` (this is where a bit of Go knowledges comes in handy to know what the main entry to compiling regexp is which would ultimately called by Forgejo) and in this case it's possible that only two traces are shown, one from the inserting routes in `go-chi` package and one `data.init` via `MustCompile`.
-For simplicitly we will explore the `go-chi` trace.
+For simplicity we will explore the `go-chi` trace.
 Executing `traces InsertRoute` shows indeed some traces to `regexp.Compile` and they actually come from the `addChild` function.
 You either can search this function on Github or use `list addChild` and see the following:

 ```go
 .          .
 253:           if segTyp == ntRegexp {